Recipes, Guides, Lifestyles by GRATSI

 A person’s hands arrange sliced figs and prosciutto on a round piece of uncooked pizza dough with dollops of cheese, on a floured wooden surface.
 Another prepared dough and a plate are nearby.

-Finishing touches: Remove the pizzettes from the oven and let them cool slightly.
+Remove the pizzettes from the oven and let them cool slightly.
 Add the remaining fresh prosciuttoslices on top.
 Tear the burrata cheese into pieces and gently place it on top of the pizzettes.
 Drizzle balsamic glaze generouslyover the pizzettes for a tangy finish.
+These elegant pizzettes deserve equally elegant company — try the crispy Phyllo Triangles for another bite-sized appetizer, go savory with a tender Pork Tenderloin as a main, or end on a sweet note with Quince Sweet.
+Pour a glass of Gratsi Sparkling Wine to make it a celebration.

 A person sprinkles chopped nuts onto a small pizza topped with prosciutto, cheese, and balsamic glaze.
 Nearby are a plate with figs, mozzarella, and prosciutto, a glass of red wine, and a basil plant in a tin pot.